 - no extra assembling

-Simply scoop any flavor ice cream on top of the baked and cooled brownie cupcakes, then cover with meringue topping.
+Simply scoop any flavor ice cream on top of the baked and cooled brownie cupcakes, then cover with marshmallow meringue topping.
 I know many of you will appreciate the simpler cupcake version.
-And, to be honest, it was fun serving individual baked Alaskas to my friends the other week!!

 Want to make the brownie baked Alaska cupcakes even more exciting?
 Use different flavor ice creams so it’s a surprise which flavor you’ll get!

 Baked Alaska, the big guy or the smaller cupcake version, is wildly fun.
 If you’re looking for a unique dessert with a mega wow factor, this one’s it.
-Everyone… and I mean everyone… was impressed when I served these.
-Many had no idea there was ice cream hiding underneath and both the adult and kid’s eyes widened when I cut into it.
-MAGIC!!!
+Everyone… and I mean everyone… will be impressed.
 You can begin preparing it a few days ahead and the meringue-covered Alaska holds up well in the freezer before torching/baking.
 And using your favorite ice cream flavor is an awesome way to customize it for your crowd.

 Brownie Baked Alaska